denten-courses/metaphor-media/README.md

 similarity between horn instruments and birds.
 Note that this similarity cannot pertain to the objects in their totality.
 The analogy applies to the call of the bird only or perhaps to the resemblance between a beak and the flute of a trumpet.
-The metaphor would fail yet again if there were no perceivable analogies between birds and trumpets.
-Similarly, computer users who empty their virtual "trash bins," are promised the erasure of underlying data.
+The metaphor would also fail were we to find no perceivable analogies between birds and trumpets.
+Similarly, computer users who empty their virtual "trash bins" are promised the erasure of underlying data.
 The course will conclude by examining the metaphors implicit such media transformations.